 - Select ‘Add a new language’ and click ‘OK’

 - Choose the language of your movie.
 In this case I choose ‘de’ for German.
-(For a list of language abbreviations, click here) Click ‘OK’
+See our reference list of language codes.
+Click ‘OK’

 - Your film has now been versioned into another language.
 To play the new version in the Preview Window, click on the dropdown list under ‘Version’ on the left side of the Authoring Control Bar, and select the new language.